HeyPuter/puter-fuse/README.md

 <h3 align="center"><img width="300" alt="HiTIDE logo" src="./doc/logo.png"></h3>
-<h3 align="center">FUSE Driver for Puter</h3>
+<h3 align="center">FUSE Driver for the Puter Internet OS</h3>
 <h4 align="center">Access Puter's filesystem on your device</h4>
 <hr>

 ## What does this do?

-This program lets you mount your files from puter.com as though they were another harddrive.
+This program lets you mount your files from the [Puter Open-Source Internet OS](https://github.com/HeyPuter/puter) as though they were another harddrive.
 This works on Linux and Mac OS using the FUSE interface.